Laytonmar05/Reading-Notes/js-methods.md

 7. What is the Primative Wrapper doing under the hood when you call a method on a variable that holds a number, a string, or a boolean?

 - JS will create an object of a coresponding type.
 Then call the method on the instance.
-And lastly, JS deletes the instance immediatly after it is finished with it and moves onto the next script.
+JS deletes the instance immediatly after it is finished with it and moves onto the next script.

 8. What are functions that are binded to an object called?